Charlie Hayes: Philadelphia Phillies (1989–1991)

-First stint with the Yankees (1992)
+New York Yankees (1992)

-Before the 1992 season, Hayes was traded to the New York Yankees to complete a trade made on January 8, 1992, in which the Phillies acquired Darrin Chapin from the Yankees for a player to be named later.
+Before the 1992 season, the Phillies sent Hayes to the New York Yankees to complete a trade made on January 8, 1992, in which the Phillies acquired Darrin Chapin from the Yankees for a player to be named later.
 He hit .257 with a career-high 100 strikeouts.

-After the 1992 season, the Colorado Rockies drafted Hayes from the Yankees as the third pick in the 1992 MLB expansion draft.
+After the 1992 season, the Colorado Rockies selected Hayes from the Yankees as the third pick in the 1992 MLB expansion draft.
 The Yankees attempted to revoke Hayes' assignment to the Rockies, charging that the Florida Marlins were not properly compensating the Yankees for lost territory in Fort Lauderdale, Florida, where the Yankees had a minor league team.
-The Commissioner of Baseball rejected the claim, and Hayes joined the Rockies.
+The Commissioner of Baseball at the time, Bud Selig rejected the claim, and Hayes joined the Rockies.

 Colorado Rockies (1993–1994)

 Hayes was part of the inaugural Rockies team in 1993 and played third base during their first ever game.
 During the season, he compiled a career-high 45 doubles (leading the National League), 25 home runs, and 98 runs batted in.
-In 1994, he compiled 23 doubles and 50 runs batted in before the 1994–95 Major League Baseball strike unexpectedly ended the season.
+In 1994, he compiled 23 doubles and 50 runs batted in before the 1994–95 MLB strike ended the season.
 He was granted free agency on December 23.

-Return to the Phillies (1995)
+Philadelphia Phillies (1995)

-Hayes signed with the Phillies for the 1995 season, where he hit 11 home runs and 85 RBIs.
-He became a free agent after the 1995 season, and signed a four-year contract with the Pittsburgh Pirates.
+Hayes signed with the Philadelphia Phillies for the 1995 season, where he hit 11 home runs and 85 RBI.
+He became a free agent after the 1995 season.